typedb/typedb-docs/09-schema/03-rules.md

 The implication form of Horn clauses aligns more naturally with Graql semantics as we define the rules in terms of the “when” and “then” blocks which directly correspond to the antecedent and consequent of the implication respectively.
 </div>

-### What goes in the then body
-The following are the types of one single statement that can be set as the conclusion of a rule in the `then` body:
-- setting the type.
-Example: `$x isa person;`,
-- assigning an explicit value to an attribute.
-Example: `$x has flag "incomplete";`, or
-- inserting a relation.
-Example: `($x, $y) isa siblings;`.

-## Deleting Rules
-Rules like any other concept types can be undefined.
-To do so, we use the [undefine keyword](../09-schema/01-concepts.md#undefine).

 ## Summary
 Rules are a powerful tool that allows to reason over the explicitly stored data and produce implicit knowledge at run-time.